Explore China

 Itinerary / more information

 • 2 - Shanghai Today join your leader for a walking tour to historical Shanghai.
-Get a taste of 1920s Shanghai at the Bund, a spectacular array of art-deco style buildings lining what was once the most important financial street in Asia.
-The afternoon is free for you to explore the city.
-Perhaps stroll the tree-lined streets of the French Concession, visit one of the tranquil temples or contemporary art galleries, or indulge in a little shopping.
+Get a taste of 1920s Shanghai at the Bund - a spectacular array of art-deco style buildings lining what was once the most important financial street in Asia.
+Stop off at Yu Garden - a botanical garden crafted by Pan Yunduan in 1559 for his parents to enjoy in old age.
+The afternoon is free for you to explore at your own pace.
+Perhaps stroll the tree-lined streets of the French Concession, visit one of the tranquil temples or indulge in a little shopping.
 Rejoin your group tonight for an included dinner of local specialties.

-• 6 - Xi Visit Xi'an's most famous site today, the Terracotta Warriors.
-You'll travel by bus (approximately 2 hours) to reach the site.
-Once there, you will hear all about this incredible archaeological find, which was uncovered by farmers digging a well in 1976.
-Until then, the site had been buried for thousands of years.
-These clay statues of soldiers, horses, and chariots all standing in battle formation were commissioned by the emperor of the Qin dynasty as part of his mausoleum and a number of pits are now on display to the public.
-Enjoy a local lunch nearby and return to Xi'an in the afternoon.
+• 8 - Xi Hop on a bus this morning and visit Xi'an's most famous site - the Terracotta Warriors.
+When you arrive, you'll hear all about this incredible archaeological find uncovered by farmers digging a well in 1976.
+These clay statues of soldiers, horses, and chariots standing in battle formation are believed to be commissioned by the Qin dynasty emperor as part of his mausoleum to protect him in the afterlife.
+Enjoy a home-cooked lunch nearby and return to city centre in the afternoon.

-• 11 - Beijing Today visit Tiananmen Square, one of the world's largest downtown squares then you'llenter the Forbidden City, former home of China's imperial rulers.
+• 11 - Beijing Visit Tiananmen Square this morning and take in all the different monuments dotted around the plaza, like the Monument to the People's Heroes and Mausoleum of Mao Zedong.
+Walk through Tiananmen Gate and into the Forbidden City, former home of China's imperial rulers.
 Discover its many palaces, gardens, and courtyards.
-Then head to an area known for its hutongs (narrow streets and alleys) and explore the historic streets.
-Although Beijing is modernising rapidly (its contemporary culture is a huge source of fascination in itself), there are still some pockets in which to discover the nation's ancient roots.
-Enjoy a classic dinner tonight with the perhaps the most well known of all the capital's dishes - Beijing (or Peking) Duck.
+Then, head to an area known for its hutongs (narrow streets and alleys) and explore the historic streets.
+Although Beijing is modernising rapidly (and its contemporary culture is a huge source of fascination), there are still some pockets to discover the nation's ancient roots.
+Enjoy a classic dinner tonight with perhaps the most well-known of all the capital's dishes - Peking Duck.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.